 When India faced colonialism, many Westerners were able to see and experience Hatha yoga practices for themselves.
-Partly due to the introduction of less extreme-minded tourists in India, who knew of gymnastics, contortionism and body building, and partly due to ascetics who travelled to other lands themselves (such as Hatha yogis who were discovered by Alexandra the Great, and accompanied him back to Greece), the word on yoga began to spread.
+This was partly due to the introduction of less extreme-minded tourists in India, who knew of gymnastics, contortionism and body building,.
+It was also due to ascetics who travelled to other lands themselves (such as Hatha yogis who were discovered by Alexander the Great, and accompanied him back to Greece), the word on yoga began to spread.

 It’s important to understand that changes, evolution and ‘reinvention’ within Hatha yoga practices didn’t just take place in the West (we didn’t ruin yoga) but were happening across the East, too.
 Persia and other parts of the Middle East were also practising forms of Hatha yoga.
 It made up a part of Sufism, focussing more upon difficult postures intended to lead towards meditative practices.